mswjs/msw/README.md

 ![Chrome DevTools Network screenshot with the request mocked](https://github.com/open-draft/msw/blob/master/media/msw-quick-look-network.png?raw=true)

-> **Tip:** Did you know that although Service Worker runs in a separate thread, your mock definition executes on the client side?
-That way you can use the same language (i.e. TypeScript), third-party libraries, and internal logic in mocks.
+> **Tip:** Did you know that although Service Worker runs in a separate thread, your mock definition executes on the client-side?
+That way you can use the same languages (i.e. TypeScript), third-party libraries, and internal logic in mocks.

 ## Node